Official GrowthBook MCP Server

 Metrics

-get_metrics: List fact and legacy metrics (useful for better understanding experiments).get_metric: Fetch a specific fact or legacy metric by ID.
+get_metrics: List fact and legacy metrics (useful for better understanding experiments).
+Include a metric ID to return details about a specific metric.

 Documentation Search